Work Packages

 Work Package 9: Project Management and Coordination

-• provide overall technical and scientific direction and to drive the progress of the project, steering efforts of the partners for the achievement of milestones and ensuring that the work is undertaken with appropriate quality levels;
+• Provide overall technical and scientific direction and drive the progress of the project, steering partners’ efforts towards the achievement of milestones and ensuring that work is undertaken with appropriate quality levels;

-• elaborate a project management handbook defining the rules of financial-administrative management as well as the common general procedures for deliverables and related reports of the project;
+• Elaborate a project management handbook defining the rules of financial and administrative management, as well as the general procedures for deliverables and related project reports;

-• perform exhaustive progress monitoring to avoid deviations and facilitate the execution of the project;
+• Perform exhaustive progress monitoring to avoid deviations and facilitate project execution;

-• ensure that the project is not hampered by ethical problems and respects all relevant international and national regulations;
+• Ensure that the project is not hampered by ethical issues and respects all relevant international and national regulations;

-• comply with the HORIZON 2020 rules in terms of financial and administrative issues.
-To organize and participate in coordination meetings on a regular basis;
+Comply with Horizon 2020 rules in terms of financial and administrative requirements, and organise and participate in coordination meetings on a regular basis;

-• define clear Data Management and IPR policies allowing a joint exploitation of the results while avoiding conflicts among partners;
+• Define clear Data Management and IPR policies allowing joint exploitation of results while avoiding conflicts among partners;